 Travel and Transport

-That includes connections with Lancaster, the Lakes, Cumbria and Scotland in a northerly direction, and Liverpool, the Midlands and London in the southerly direction.
-And while the M55 leads to Blackpool, the M65 takes you to the east of the county, and the M61 to Manchester and its airport, across the Yorkshire border, and beyond.
+In a northern direction, this includes connections with Lancaster, the Lakes, Cumbria, and Scotland.
+In a southern direction, this includes Liverpool, the Midlands, and London.
+While the M55 leads to Blackpool, the M65 takes you to the east of the county, and the M61 to Manchester and its airport, across the Yorkshire border, and beyond.

-If you’d rather let the train take the strain, the West Coast main line railway station – an integral part of Preston for more than 175 years – plays host to Northern Rail, Virgin Trains, TransPennine Express and First ScotRail services, with both London and Glasgow little more than two hours away.
+If you’d rather let the train take the strain, the West Coast main line railway station – an integral part of Preston for more than 175 years – hosts Northern Rail, Virgin Trains, TransPennine Express and First ScotRail services, with both London and Glasgow little more than two hours away.

 By train you’re only half an hour from the heart of the Lake District, an hour away via direct services to Manchester and Liverpool, or an hour and a half from central Birmingham.